 Mobile Chat Finesse Client

-In July 2020, mobile agent for telephony (a Finesse client for mobile phones) and mobile agent for chat are two separate apps.
-Soon, they will be merged into a single unified mobile app to handle voice, non-voice customer requests.
+The mobile agent for telephony (a Finesse client for mobile phones) and mobile agent for chat are two separate apps.
+Its part of the roadmap to merge into a single unified mobile app to handle voice, non-voice customer requests.

 To the right is a screenshot of the existing mobile chat app.